 This challenger swims against the current, not only in the category, but in the culture as well.
 Camper shoes encourages people to walk, not run, taking on the conventional wisdom that running is the best way to pursue fitness.

 - The Visionary

 The Visionary changes the way the category thinks about itself and what it offers.
-The brand offers a benefit that is much greater than the category and the consumer has an opportunity to join in something that supports the greater good.
-Whole Foods Market is not just a grocery store; it is an exemplar for natural foods and healthy lifestyle that is good for people and the environment.
+The brand offers a benefit that is much greater than the category, and the consumer has an opportunity to join in something that supports the greater good.
+Whole Foods Market is not just a grocery store – it is an exemplar for natural foods and a healthy lifestyle that is good for people and the environment.